eugene6923/Graphic-Project/README.md

 # Graphic-Project
-This repository is kinda what I have done for my future job
+This repository is what I worked on in one of my course when I was a Sophomore in my university.

-## Purpose
+## data description

+This project deals with